The Ray Charles Foundation Scholars Fund in Neurosurgery

 - Reference letters must be emailed by the author directly to The Ray Charles Foundation Scholars Fund in Neurosurgery Office.

-- Official transcripts or dean's letter of good standing for medical and graduate students
+- Official transcripts or dean's letter of good standing.

 - Email all application materials to firstname.lastname@example.org.